zaschiff/CompleteWebDeveloperBootcamp/README.md

 ## Unit 17: Color Game

 This unit is entirely a code along project.
 We use the tools we hav learned so far: html, css, javascript, DOM manipulation. to buld a web based game.

+## Units 18 & 19: Introduction and Advanced jQuery

+This folder has some work sing jQuery.
+There are only some exercises but no projects.
+The exercises are merely use to show use of jQuery and it's power It alos highlights that I can, at times, be unnecessary as we can do everything in jQuery with javascript and CSS.